ordina-jworks/ordina-jworks.github.io/_posts/2016-09-12-Microservices-Dashboard-1.0.1.md

 Spring Boot exposes production-ready endpoints through its Actuator module.
 The health endpoint returns information regarding the current health status of the application.
 The source of this information is a bunch of health indicators, describing various components and dependencies of the application.
-For instance, an application can have a dependency on a database, for which a health indicator will usually provide heath information to the health endpoint, indicating whether the database is up and the connection pool is not depleted.
+For instance, an application can have a dependency on a database, for which a health indicator will usually provide health information to the health endpoint, indicating whether the database is up and the connection pool hasn't been depleted.

-Hence, health indicators describe an up-to-date relationship between the application they run on, and its dependencies.
+Hence, health indicators describe an up-to-date relationship between the application they run on and its dependencies.
-While Spring Cloud ensures health indicators are automatically enabled when you are using service discovery, circuit breakers, a config server or other Spring Cloud services, health indicators don’t automatically describe a relationship between an application and another application it calls.
+Spring Cloud ensures health indicators are automatically enabled when you are using service discovery, circuit breakers, a config server or other Spring Cloud services.
+However, health indicators don’t automatically describe a relationship between an application and another application it calls.
 Luckily Spring Boot has a very easy way of adding custom health indicators.
 As such, developers can add a health indicator the moment a remote service call is added to the application.